 How do we leverage the promoters that we’ve identified through WebPT Reach?

 One of the best ways to leverage promoters is to ask them to leave online reviews.
-You can learn more about that here.
+You can learn more about that in this blog post.

 We get lots of positive comments in the open-ended feedback area of the NPS survey, but our patients don’t always post that feedback publicly on review sites, even when we ask them to—perhaps due to the double time commitment.
 What should we do?